WaterBrush12/AirNet/docs/README.md

 # AirNet

-Trying to solve air pollution problems with minimum resources
+Trying to solve air pollution problems with minimum resources.

 ---

 ## My Background

-As someone born in Tehran, the capital city of Iran, I've lived with the health and frustration of extreme air pollution.
-As of right now, 4th of June 2025, Tehran is the 4th most air polluted city in the entire world!
-I remember times where school, and sometimes even offices would be closed just because of the sheer amount of the air pollution that existed.
+As someone born in Tehran, the capital city of Iran, I've lived with the health and frustration
+of extreme air pollution.
+As of June 4, 2025, Tehran is the **4th most air-polluted**
+city in the entire world.
+I remember times when schools — and even offices — would close
+because of the sheer amount of pollution in the air.

 ---

-## My goal
+## My Goal

-Built a low-cost, scalable, and open-source air quality monitoring and purifying system.
+Build a low-cost, scalable, and open-source air quality monitoring and purifying system.

 ---

 ## What's Included in This Repository

 - Hardware blueprints and schematics
-- The microcontroller code for the sensors, data logging and the air purifying system.
+- Microcontroller code for the sensors, data logging, and purification system
 - Cost breakdown and list of material providers
-- Documentation on my stidues about air pollution
+- Documentation on my research into air pollution
-- Documentation on the building process (log)
+- A log documenting the full building process
-- Real photos of prototypes and field versions.
+- Real photos of prototypes and deployed units

 ---

-## Current status
+## Current Status

-Planning and researching stage
+Planning and research phase.